Tevz-Beskovnik/webglelectronproject/README.md

 # viewportGL

-***(please note that this demo was made in electron forge, however viewportGL.js should still work in a browser if it supports WebGL)***
+***(please note that this demo was made in electron forge, however viewportGL.js should still work in a browser if it supports WebGL, but the marching cubes alghorithem will not poroperly work, becouse it requires the perlin noise, but i could make a workaround for it (maybe a project for the future))***

 ## Javascript simplified webGL viewport